liammoat/ukth-appinnovation-dapr-quickstart/README.md

 1. In a new tab, navigate to https://github.com/dapr/quickstarts.

+    > If you don't have access to GitHub Codespaces, follow the guide [here](./vs-code-locally.md) to get started using [Dev Containers](https://code.visualstudio.com/docs/remote/containers) locally.

 1. If you would like to jump in right away by using GitHub Codespaces, you can click on "Code" in this repo, select "Codespaces" and click "New Codespace", which will let you get started right away with ```dapr init```.

     > GitHub Codespaces will provide you a Visual Studio Code based editor backed by high performance VMs in the cloud.
 It will take a moment for GitHub to create your dev space.
 This does the following: